wangkua1/wangkua1.github.io/_pages/about.md

 ## Professional Experience
 I was
 * a intern at Google Brain (MTV, TOR) in 2018 hosted by [Chung-Cheng Chiu](https://ai.google/research/people/ChungChengChiu).
 We worked on speech recognition together.
 * a research student working with the Toronto Raptors' analysts Keith Boyarsky and Eric Khoury.
+My mom likes to believe that the Toronto Raptors getting better, and eventually winning the Championship in 2019 had something to do with my research. 🤔
+* a ML consultant at SmartFinance LLC, a start-up Rich co-founded.
+We had some fun trying to make finance easier with ML.

 <!--
 ## Services -->